j-g-b/j-g-b.github.io/menu/about.md

 title: About
 ---

-I am currently a third year PhD student in the [Department of Statistical Science](https://stat.duke.edu) at Duke University.
+I am currently a fourth year PhD student in the [Department of Statistical Science](https://stat.duke.edu) at Duke University.
 My work is jointly supervised by Professors [Peter Hoff](http://pdhoff.github.io) and [Sayan Mukherjee](http://sayanmuk.github.io).

 Prior to coming to Duke, I worked with Aviad Tsherniak on the [Cancer Data Science](http://www.cancerdatascience.org) team at the Broad Institue of MIT and Harvard.
 I contributed to the [Cancer Dependency Map](https://depmap.org/portal/) effort with a focus on data analysis for the [PRISM](https://depmap.org/portal/prism/) profiling method.